 - Creates a perception of quality, professionalism and trust

 Businesses have a brand even if they do not have a logo or creative image.
-Your brand is created by your actions and triggers feelings about your company which has an emotional impact on your customer.
+You create your brand by your actions and triggers feelings about your company which has an emotional impact on your customer.
 This emotional impact will determine whether someone wants to do business with you.

-To find out what your brand is, ask customers what comes to mind when your business is mentioned.
-If they consistently respond with an emotion or feeling that is in sync with your business purpose, then your brand has been developed.
+To find out how your brand is viewed, ask customers what comes to mind when your business is mentioned.
+If they consistently respond with an emotion or feeling that is in sync with your business purpose, then your brand is in sync with what you project.
 When responses are inconsistent, ambiguous or refer to non-image attributes such as cost, you have work to do.

 Why you may need to update your brand

 The message your brand image sends must align with what your ideal customer is looking for from your business.
 Does your brand project the experience that appeals to your ideal customer?
 If not, then you’re a good candidate for a brand update.
 Update your brand if it is:

 - Showing signs of age or looks dated

 - Not differentiating your business from the competition

 Change or evolve your brand

 Although your business may have an established brand, your brand needs to evolve with your business.
 As your business matures, so should your brand.